"For the wrath of God is revealed from Heaven against all

 The first charge is, that they did not find God; the second was, that it

-was while they had great and clear (Sav. marg. "wise ") means to do
+was while they had great and clear (Sav. marg. "wise ") means

-it; the third, that withal they said they were wise; the fourth, that they
+it; the third, that withal they said they were wise; the fourth, that

 not only did not find that Reverend Being, but even lowered Him to